changlin-cn/slate-virtual/Readme-EN.md

 ## Progress

-- [ ] Add a new "NonEditable" component;
-- [ ] Remove unnecessary code from the "NoEditable" component (according to the new solution);
+- [ ] Add a new "NonEditable" component and remove unnecessary code from the "NoEditable" component (according to the new solution);
 - [ ] Add a VirtualCaret component;
 - [ ] Add a VirtualInput component to accept user input;
 - [ ] Implement vertical movement of the "virtual cursor";